RoshanD15/weavd/README.md

-# MyScents
+# weavd
-A web app to track and visualize personal fragrance collections and usage stats.
+A web app to track and visualize personal fragrance Closets and usage stats.
 ## Features
 - Secure user authentication and login
-- Add, edit, and remove fragrances in your personal wardrobe
+- Add, edit, and remove Items in your personal wardrobe
-- Mark favorite fragrances and track usage patterns
+- Mark favorite Items and track usage patterns
 - Interactive dashboard showing:
-  - Most used fragrances
+  - Most used Items
   - Favorite fragrance categories
   - Usage trends over time
 - Fully responsive for desktop and mobile